Image

 Amanda Stollery

-Amanda Stollery is a NSW Registered Architect with over a decade of experience as a Lead Designer, holding a Masters in Architecture from the University of Sydney.
+Amanda Stollery has over a decade of experience as a Lead Designer, holding a Masters in Architecture from the University of Sydney.
 In her role as Director at MHNDU, Amanda draws upon her extensive Industry experience at award-winning Australian and International practices.Amanda’s early experience includes working on large-scale cultural, public and commercial projects within Australia, across Asia and the US.
 She has also traveled abroad to undertake international competitions for Golden Lion-winning architect Junya Ishigami and Associates in Tokyo.Amanda holds a strong passion for public architecture and formed part of the first Architecture and Digital Initiatives Division for the Solomon R Guggenheim Foundation in New York, to work on the Guggenheim Helsinki competition and associated exhibitions, the most popular international architecture competition in history to date.

 Her current fields of interest include public architecture and mixed-tenure residential projects that explore opportunities for community facilities and varying business models, having specialised in the design and procurement of several high-end multi-unit residential buildings within Sydney over the last decade.

-[email protected] +61 (02) 9101 1111
+[email protected] +61 (02) 9101 1130

 Brian Welch

-Brian has over 20 year’s architectural experience, graduating in 1990 with a Bachelor of Architecture degree from the University of Auckland, New Zealand.
-He has extensive experience in Residential, Commercial and Institutional projects and has led the design and documentation for a range of projects which included a Regional Art Gallery/Community Art Centre for Sutherland Shire Council, a Night Club in Taylor Square, a multistorey residential Frail and Aged Hostel in Surry Hills for Mission Australia.
-Most recently he was Project Architect for a large residential development in regional NSW comprising a 140 room motel and suite apartments with a value exceeding $30 million.
+Brian has over twenty-five years of architectural experience under his belt since graduating in 1990 with a Bachelor of Architecture degree from the University of Auckland.
+He has extensive experience in residential, commercial and institutional building and development, and has led the design and documentation for a range of diverse projects, including a regional art gallery/community art centre for Sutherland Shire council; a nightclub in Taylor Square; and a multi-story residential frail and aged care hostel in Surry Hills for Mission Australia.

 [email protected] +61 (02) 9101 1106